Visual History Archive: Testimonies of Holocaust survivors and other witnesses

 The purpose of oral history testimony is not only to gather facts, but also to gain a deeper understanding of events as they were lived and filtered through personal reflection.
 Unlike most documentation from this period - written by the perpetrators – oral testimony gives a voice to the survivors and other witnesses, allowing them to speak directly about their personal experiences.
 The USC Shoah Foundation testimonies are unedited, primary sources of information.
 Each interview consists of a single survivor or other witness speaking about his or her life before, during, and after the war, guided by questions from a trained interviewer.
 The interviews average two and a half hours in length.
 [From the VHA website.]

-Please note: You must be on the Stanford campus in order to view the testimonies on the Visual History Archive.
-A wireless connection is usually not adequate.
-For further information and assistance, please contact Anna Levia or Glen Worthey.
+Please note: Visitors to Stanford must be on the campus in order to view the testimonies on the Visual History Archive.
+Visitors are welcome to Green Library up to seven times per year, any time during library hours.
+For further information and assistance, please contact Jewish Studies librarian Eitan Kensky.